bcgov/internationally-educated-nurses/docs/standard_report.md

 When a new applicant adds to a system, We add a registration_date(To identify the start date of the IEN journey).\
 This report shows the number of registered applicants in the specific period(4 consecutive weeks count as a period).\
 ***If you download "period 10", then it will give results from "period 1" to "period 10".***\
-*Note: Period starts from April 1st, 2022(This date may change based on final confirmation from the MOH)*
+*Note: Period starts from May 2nd, 2022(This date may change based on final confirmation from the MOH)*

 **Developer Side :**\
 It can be done in multiple ways.
 Here I have explained the SQL query to generate the same report.

 Step 1:
-Select all the applicants registed between given duration. `from` date: April 1st, 2022 and `to` date as selected period end_date(for e.g. if you select period 2 then May 26th, 2022 is the end_date here).
+Select all the applicants registed between given duration. `from` date: May 2nd, 2022 and `to` date as selected period end_date(for e.g. if you select period 2 then May 26th, 2022 is the end_date here).
 This is a where condition for the SQL query.
 While selecting applicants let's find in which period they are in, to calculate period do
 ```from-date - registration_date / 28```, here we took 28 days due to 4 week duration.\
 *note: It return integer and not decimal, But if you query return float/decimal value cast or apply floor() to get integer value*\